 “How can you be so rude and insensitive?
 You always act that way.
-I don’t know why I come back here every year?”
+I don’t know why I come back here every year.”

-“As I heard this from my older sister I wondered: What happened???
-It had been a great day, lots of excitement and fun with all us sisters being together again.
+“As I heard this from my older sister I wondered: What happened?
+It had been a great day–lots of excitement and fun with all us sisters being together again.
 Was this breakdown inevitable?”

-This object is the third silent partner that the couple argues about “He spends so much time on his work that it seems like thats his mistress and I am left here all alone.”
+This object is the third silent partner that the couple argues about.
+“He spends so much time on his work that it seems like that’s his mistress, and I am left here all alone.”

 My client had to be willing to give up the power of being the understanding one, the helper to others.
-She was often in the rescuer position in the triangle but understood that even if that was her intention she often was drawn into the victim or persecutor roles.
-She would later wonder: “How did this happen, how did I end up in this mess again”.
-Only when she was able to correctly predict her old reactions and allow herself to feel and tolerate the tension of staying separate and continue to communicate with the other two members of the triangle.
+She was often in the Rescuer position in the triangle.
+Yet she understood that even if that was her intention, she was often drawn into the Victim or Persecutor roles.
+She would later wonder, “How did this happen?
+How did I end up in this mess again?”
+Only when she was able to correctly predict her old reactions was she free from the normal triangles she and her sisters had developed.
+She allowed herself to feel and tolerate the tension of staying separate while continuing communication with others of the triangle.

 *Low tension is of course relative and subjective to each dyad.
 A level of tension can be quite hurtful and toxic for most others to be around and be normal for that dyad.
-When an event shakes the stability of the couple and overwhelms their coping styles then one or the other member will seek the stabilizing of a triangulated person or object.
+When an event shakes the stability of the couple and overwhelms their coping styles, then one or the other member will seek the stabilizing of a triangulated person or object.